 - Heat shifters can be useful to provide backup heating for rooms that don't require constant heat.
 They are an inexpensive option to install and run.

 - You can use heat shifters to redistribute warm air from the ceiling back down to floor level, or from upstairs to downstairs, or to move heat from a living area to rooms requiring low level heating such as bedrooms.

-- Heat shifters can transfer heat up to about 12 metres.
+- Heat shifters can transfer heat up to about 12m.
 They can either be used to move residual heat from a heated room to another room once the heating is switched off.
 Or to move excess heat while the heating is still on.

 - When installing you need to ensure a return path back to the heat source.

 Once you've taken advantage of any relevant passive cooling options, the next step is to choose appropriate cooling for your situation.

 You'll need to take into account your local climate to decide how often you'll need cooling throughout the year.
 Other factors include the size of the area to be cooled, and whether you'll need to cool the air itself or if creating a cool breeze will be enough.
 Considering energy efficiency alongside comfort will help you to keep running costs down while achieving the temperature you require.
 Do your research so you get the best option for your circumstances.

 To handle a hot summer, the three main options include:

 - fans, which are the cheapest option and often sufficient—they can be an effective and low cost cooling option on warm summer nights

 - evaporative coolers, which are particularly good in low-humidity areas